FIN-009: Facilities & Administrative Rate Application and Exception ProcessDate: 10/21/2016 Status: Final

 As stipulated in the University’s rate agreement, a federal proposal can only have one F&A rate for the University’s portion of the work, i.e., subcontractors are expected to apply their own negotiated indirect cost rate.

 Sponsored program proposals requesting the use of an Off-Grounds rate must include a summary chart of all professional effort showing the amounts to be expended On-Grounds and Off-Grounds.

 Exceptions to the application of the appropriate full F&A rate are contingent on establishment of one or more of the following conditions established by the University and approved by the State Department of Accounts:

 - The academic merits of the program are exceptional;

 - The Program is part of an unusually important instructional or service role within the overall mission of the University;

 - The application of the full rate would result in an inequitable recovery as in the case of a conference or institute involving a short period of time.

-Requests for deviations from the full rates must be submitted in writing.
-The request must include a justification for the exception and the amount of indirect cost recoveries that will be forgone.
+Requests for deviations from the full F&A rates must be submitted in writing.
+The request must include a justification for the exception and the amount of F&A recoveries that will be forgone.
 The request must obtain sequential approvals from the department chair, dean, and Senior Associate Vice President for Research.
-Proposals including a deviation from the appropriate full indirect cost rate must include documentation of the Senior Associate Vice President for Research’s approval at the time it is submitted to the Office of Sponsored Programs.
+Proposals including a deviation from the appropriate full F&A rate must include documentation of the Senior Associate Vice President for Research’s approval at the time it is submitted to the Office of Sponsored Programs.